shashankskagnihotri/pruneshift-public/README.md

 | `pruneshift/` | Provides models, pruning methods and datasets |
 | `experiments/` | Lightning scripts for the experiments |

+## Gin vs Hydra:
+Decision we just use the simplest version of click :)
+- We want to experiment a lot instead of trying different configuration frameworks.

 ## Workflow
  - Work with vim and jupyter.
  - Jupyter for explorative programming and experiments.